 You will be supported in securing and completing 1,000 internship hours of industry experience during the course of the BAS program.
 We will consider any appropriate work experience within the past 5 years toward the 1,000 hour goal.
 Many local organizations are interested in providing internships for students.
 If you are an international student, we know you will have different circumstances and we will work with you and our Center for International Education to address your situation.

-You may be able to earn credit for prior learning and/or work experience for some Hospitality Management courses through a number of different options, such as challenging a course by successful completion of a challenge exam; or demonstration of certification in a relevant area such as accounting, business, or hospitality.
+You may be able to earn credit for prior learning and/or work experience for some Hospitality Management courses through a number of different options by demonstration of certification in a relevant area such as accounting, business, or hospitality.
 When you are admitted to the program, your program manager will review your transcripts and experience with you and discuss the options available.

-You will be eligible for provisional admission.
-Many of your existing general education courses will count toward the upper-division general education requirements.
+Yes!
+You are eligible to apply.
+Many of your existing general education courses will count toward the general education requirements.
 You may have to make up some lower-division work; most students in this situation are still be able to complete their coursework within two years.
-Once you are admitted to the program, your program manager will review your transcripts and create a personalized education plan for you.
+Once you apply to the program, your program manager will review your transcripts and create a personalized education plan for you.

 You are still eligible to apply!
 If you complete your two-year degree by the time classes begin at the start of Fall quarter, you will start right into the BAS program.
 Contact the BAS Programs Manager for more information.